-What Is a Credit Card Foreign Transaction Fee (and How to Avoid It)
+Credit Card Foreign Transaction Fees: How to Avoid Them

 A foreign transaction fee is charge imposed on any transaction that is processed outside of the United States.